-Learn how to make the cutest Panda Bear Cakes using round cakes and cupcakes decorated with white and black frosting and modeling chocolate or fondant toppers.
-These easy panda cakes will be fun to serve for Valentine’s Day, a baby shower, a birthday party, or Sweetest Day.
+Learn how to make the cutest Panda Cake using round cakes and cupcakes decorated with white and black frosting and modeling chocolate or fondant toppers.
+These easy panda cakes will be fun to serve for Valentine's Day, a baby shower, a birthday party, or Sweetest Day.

-I’ve been wanting to make these cute bear cakes ever since I saw the most adorable Valentine’s Day box designed by Snowy Bliss.
-She used hearts to create the panda’s nose and highlights in the panda’s eyes.
+I've been wanting to make a cute panda cake ever since I saw the most adorable Valentine's Day box designed by Snowy Bliss.

 - muffin tin with 6 or 12 cupcake cavities